IBM/ibm-block-csi-driver/README.md

 $> kubectl apply -f ibm-block-csi-driver.yaml
 ```

 Verify the driver is running.
-(Make sure the csi-controller pod status is Running):
+(Make sure the csi-controller pod status is running):

 ```sh